Differential/docs/CLIENT-GUIDE.md

 You will be able to see progress and updates made every couple days.

-Along with the live code, you will be able to follow along (and input into) our project tracking software (typically Trello) where you can see first hand at what is currently under development.
+Along with the live code, you will be able to follow along (and input into) our project tracking software (Trello) where you can see first hand at what is currently under development.

 Your input will be vital in prioritizing the feature set throughout the project.

 ### How you stay involved

-We value transparency of in our relationship so we use, share, and communicate through a project tracking software (often times Trello), which allows you to stay very involved without losing important information in email.
+We value transparency of in our relationship so we use, share, and communicate through a project tracking software (often times Trello), which allows you to stay involved without losing important information in email.

 Here's how we suggest you staying involved (and what we've seen work best):

 1. For any changes or new feature suggestions that you definitely want; add those to our project software.
-That way;
+That way:

   * they'll get knocked out once they surface as a priority
   * it's easier to consider them against other to-dos
   * it keeps the team focused on building (not emailing back & forth about new feature ideas)

 Definitely OK to just bounce thoughts/ideas off of us if you're not sure, but we suggest you hold those for our regular calls, when possible.

 2. Keep in mind that what might seem like "small changes" can end up taking hours.
-For example, something we see with many clients we work with is the tendency to want to continually tweak the homepage (based on gut feel, not user feedback), even before the meat & potatoes are built.
+For example, something we see with many clients is the tendency to want to tweak the homepage (based on gut feel, not user feedback), even before we build the meat & potatoes.

 3. When you do have strong opinions about stuff (which is OK, we realize some things are worth extra time/effort), try to provide as detailed direction as you can, as early as possible.
 For example if you have a clear vision for what the design